-The licensee constructed 2.7 kilometres, deactivated 1.4 kilometres, and had maintenance obligations on 5.8 kilometres of road.
-Auditors examined all of these roads.
-The licensee did not install or have any maintenance obligations for bridges during the audit period.
+Rojo constructed 1.7 kilometres of road, deactivated 1.9 kilometres of road, and had maintainenance obligations on 19.4 kilometres of road.
+Auditors examined all of the constructed and deactivated roads and 11.2 kilometres of the roads with maintenance obligations.
+Rojo did not install or maintain any bridges during the audit period.

+The auditors did not identify any issues with road construction, deactivation or maintenance.
 There was no evidence of siltation or road failures, running surfaces were stable and natural drainage patterns were maintained.

-The auditors did not identify any issues with the road construction, deactivation or maintenance.